eyeofparadox/eyeofparadox.github.io/content/posts/2008/10/the-absolute-truth/index.md

 Knowledge and understanding are two different things.

-Knowledge is a body of concepts supported by quantitative and qualitative facts--descriptions, definitions and observations of abstract and concrete phenomena.
+Knowledge is a body of concepts supported by quantitative and qualitative facts---descriptions, definitions and observations of abstract and concrete phenomena.

 Understanding is the meaning, or truth, we assign to them.
 The truth of knowledge is certainly conditional, and we can make quantitative and qualitative assessments of the relative truth of facts and ideas, but facts and ideas are not the truth.